 – Charlie Hoehn

-I made some huge efforts to change things up.
-I knew there had to be more.
+I made some huge efforts to change things up even though I wasn’t sure what might work.
+I knew there had to be more to life.
 I moved, changed jobs, made new friends and found the love of my life.
 But I carried my stress and anxiety with me into my new life.
 I just couldn’t shake it.
 Then I listened to an episode of my favorite podcast, NPR’s TED Radio Hour, about a year ago.
 It was the first time I heard Stuart Brown.

 Attempts to “Fix” Anxiety Fueled its Fire